 The Weather MicroServer offers DNP3 ethernet communication to interface CWS weather stations with process automation systems used primarily in utilities such as electric and water companies.

 The Weather MicroServer serves an XML page that contains current weather parameter values.

 The Ultrasonic Snow Depth Sensor transmits an ultrasonic pulsed sound wave through the air to meet a reflective object, such as snow.
 When the sound wave makes contact with the target it bounces back toward the sensor.
 The sensor records the time required for the sound wave to travel to the target and return.
 Using the speed of sound, the sensor calculates the distance to the object.
+Uses an analog channel.

 Designed for a wide range of high-end atmospheric pressure measurement (specifically aviation), this dual silicon capacitive, absolute pressure sensor provides high accuracy and excellent long-term stability.
 Select Class A or Class B, both of which come with NIST traceable, factory calibration certificates.
 The MicroServer reports the two (redundant) pressure readings, the difference between them, and calculated QNH and QFE based on average value of the two sensors.
+Requires a serial port.

 Range: 500 - 1100 hPa